Personalized Learning

 Personalized Learning Initiative

-The Personalized Learning Initiative (PLI) is a moonshot to overcome pandemic learning loss and aims to bring high-dosage tutoring to students nationwide.
+The Personalized Learning Initiative (PLI) is a moonshot to overcome pandemic learning loss and aims to bring high dosage tutoring to students nationwide.

 Project overview

-The plan
+The Challenge

 Years Active